barotto/libRocketDoc/pages/cpp_manual/debugger.md

 ### Source

-You can find the source for the debugger plugin in the src/Rocket/Debugger/ directory within your Rocket installation.
-Build files are located in src/Rocket/Debugger/build.
+You can find the source for the debugger plugin in the Source/Debugger/ directory within your {{page.lib_name}} installation.